dlr-eoc/ukis-csmask/README.md

 pip install ukis-csmask
 ```

 To install ukis-csmask with GPU support run the following instead.
-This requires that you have a CUDA supported GPU and CUDA runtime libraries (CUDA 10.2 and cuDNN 8.0.3) installed on the system
+This requires that you have a GPU with CUDA runtime libraries (CUDA 10.2 and cuDNN 8.0.3) installed on the system.

 ```shell
 pip install ukis-csmask[gpu]